heroku/heroku-buildpack-inline/Readme.md

 wish to build themselves.

-It expects the app to provide the usual buildpack executables in its source tree, in a directory named "bin" in the top of the git repo; this is the same interface all other buildpacks provide.
-See the [buildpack documentation][buildpack] for more details about this interface.
+It expects the app to provide the usual buildpack executables in its source tree, according to the
+[buildpack documentation][buildpack].

 Thus, an app serves as its own buildpack.